England’s shot at immortality fails to provide enduring World Cup memories

 Perhaps in-game reactions will then be the last flaw he addresses, to finally complete the journey, in a way he’s done with everything else.
 Perhaps he never gets the chance, since Southgate is now considering his future.

 If so, it may become the one big football regret about this World Cup.
-It should go with one great moral regret.
+It should go with their one great moral regret.

 There’s no other way to put it since the England players didn’t put out anything like a statement themselves.